mapillary/mapillary_tools/mapillary_tools/README.md

 Optional arguments are:
 - `--verbose`
     set True to print out additional information and warnings
-- `--auto_done`
-    set True to automatically finalize the upload

 Other optional arguments are listed and described under each corresponding tool unit.